vngle/vngle.com/CONTRIBUTING.md

 vngle.com currently uses [Gatsby.js](https://www.gatsbyjs.com/) as its underlying static site generator framework.
 Their site contains docs that shows how to [Set Up Your Development Environment](https://www.gatsbyjs.com/docs/tutorial/part-zero) for Gatsby.
 In summary:

 1. Install Node.js
+2. Install Yarn
-2. Install Git
+3. Install Git
-3. Install Gatsby CLI
+4. Install Gatsby CLI
-4. Install a code editor (we recommend VS Code) & the [Prettier](https://prettier.io/) plugin on the code editor
+5. Install a code editor (we recommend VS Code) & the [Prettier](https://prettier.io/) plugin on the code editor

 Check out the aforementioned tutorial for details on how to install these tools on your specific operating system.

-**Optional**: vngle.com also uses features provided by [Netlify](https://www.netlify.com/), which requires the installation of Netlify CLI to work with them on your local machine.
-If you are planning to contribute to aspects of the website that requires Netlify CLI, run `npm install netlify-cli -g` on your terminal to install.

-- Once installed, you need to authenticate with Netlify using `netlify login`.
-Contact us via GitHub issues or dev@vngle.com for us to provide you with the credentials.
+**Set up AWS Amplify**

+We use [AWS Amplify](https://aws.amazon.com/amplify/) to connect our Gatsby frontend with AWS backend services (S3, DynamoDB, Cognito, etc.) without too much hassle configurating them.

+Work in progress.

 ### Running the Website